 - The nearest Conservation Area to the Proposed Development is the Stornoway Conservation Area approximately 3.8km to the east of the nearest turbine.
-The EIA Report demonstrates that, while turbines may be visible from the Conservation Area, their presence would be peripheral in a small number of key views from the harbour, and as such would not affect the principal contribution of the interrelationship of built elements of the Conservation Area.
-Effects on the understanding / appreciation of the Conservation Area via setting would therefore be negligible. - The Proposed Development would have no effects on the St Kilda World Heritage Site given its location.
+EIA Chapter 7 demonstrates that, while turbines may be visible from the Conservation Area, their presence would be peripheral in a small number of key views from the harbour, and as such would not affect the principal contribution of the interrelationship of built elements of the Conservation Area.
+Effects on the understanding / appreciation of the Conservation Area via setting would therefore be negligible. - 5.8.16 The Proposed Development would have no effects on the St Kilda World Heritage Site given its location.

-- No significant effects are predicted from the Proposed Development on any heritage assets other than the Scheduled Stone Circle at Druim Dubh and the Category B listed Lewis War Memorial. - In terms of the Lewis War Memorial, Policy NBH4 seeks to protect the setting of listed buildings from developments that would result in a substantial adverse impact on their significance.
-However, development that would have a substantial adverse impact may be permitted where any lost significance which cannot be mitigated is outweighed by the social, economic, environmental or safety benefits of the development.
-Weighing the impact of the Proposed Development on the setting of the Lewis War Memorial against the wider public interest of the Proposed Development in terms of renewable energy generation and local benefits (set out in Chapter 3 of this Planning Statement), it is considered that the Proposed Development accords with Policy NBH4. - In terms of the Druim Dubh stone circle, Policy NBH5 states that development proposals that will adversely impact upon scheduled archaeological remains or the integrity of their settings will only be permitted in exceptional circumstances where there is no practical alternative site and where there are imperative reasons of overriding public interest.
-Taking into account the definition of setting and assessment of effect set out in the EIA Report and summarised in Section 5.8.9 above, it is considered that the Proposed Development would not adversely impact the integrity of the Druim Dubh Scheduled Monument's setting.
-There is therefore no need to consider the 'exceptional circumstances' requirements and the Proposed Development is considered to accord with Policy NBH5 in this regard. - There is a potential for as yet undetected buried archaeological remains to survive within the Development Site.
+- 5.8.17 No significant effects are predicted from the Proposed Development on any heritage assets other than the Scheduled Stone Circle at Druim Dubh and the Category B listed Lewis War Memorial. - 5.8.18 In terms of the Lewis War Memorial, Policy NBH 4 seeks to protect the setting of listed buildings from developments that would result in a substantial adverse impact on their significance.
+However, development that would have a substantial adverse impact may be permitted where any lost significance which cannot be mitigated is outweighed by the social, economic, environmental or safety benefits of a development.
+Weighing the impact of the Proposed Development on the setting of the Lewis War Memorial against the wider public interest of the Proposed Development in terms of renewable energy generation, the Climate Emergency and local benefits (set out in Chapter 3 of this revised Planning Statement), it is considered that the Proposed Development accords with Policy NBH 4. - In terms of the Druim Dubh stone circle, Policy NBH 5 states that development proposals that would adversely impact upon scheduled archaeological remains or the integrity of their settings would only be permitted in exceptional circumstances where there is no practical alternative site and where there are imperative reasons of overriding public interest.
+Taking into account the definition of setting and assessment of effect set out in EIA Chapter 7 and summarised in Section 5.8.9 above, it is considered that the Proposed Development would not adversely impact the integrity of the Druim Dubh Scheduled Monument's setting.
+There is therefore no need to consider the 'exceptional circumstances' requirements and the Proposed Development is considered to accord with Policy NBH 5 in this regard. - There is a potential for as yet undetected buried archaeological remains to survive within the Development Site.
 Any effects would be limited and could be effectively mitigated by the implementation of an agreed scheme of archaeological works that would allow for the identification and recording of any archaeological features or deposits of interest within the Development Site which would otherwise be affected by the Proposed Development.
-The Proposed Development is therefore considered to be in accordance with Policy NBH5 in this regard.
+The Proposed Development is therefore considered to be in accordance with Policy NBH 5 in this regard.

-The Proposed Development would not have a negative effect on the setting of the Stornoway Conservation Area and there is therefore no conflict with Policy NBH6.
+^{5.8.21} The Proposed Development would not have a negative effect on the setting of the Stornoway Conservation Area and there is therefore no conflict with Policy NBH6.